astronomer/airflow-guides/guides/airflow-dbt.md

     # This file is a utility script that is run via CircleCI in the deploy
     # step.
 It is not run via Airflow in any way.
 The point of this script is
     # to generate a pickle file that contains all of the dependencies between dbt models
-    # for each dag (usually corresponding to a different schedule) that we want
+    # for each DAG (usually corresponding to a different schedule) that we want
     # to run.

     def load_manifest():